-Since Rooney's demo material had been instrumental in landing them a record deal, the same producer who recorded those demos, Keith Forsey, was enlisted to work on the group's full-length debut.
-The result was a sunny, self-titled album that appeared in 2003, and sales spiked considerably after the band appeared on The O.C. (the first in a long line of bands to do so) in 2004.
+Although Rooney had flirted with enlisting Ric Ocasek to produce, they eventually opted to rehire Keith Forsey, the producer responsible for the the strong batch of demos that had gotten them signed in the first place.
+Rooney's sunny, self-titled debut arrived in 2003 and its sales spiked considerably the following year when the band appeared on Fox's popular teen drama The O.C. (the first in a long line of bands to do so).
 Later that year, the concert DVD Spit and Sweat was released, highlighting the group's transformation from teenage musicians into a road-seasoned outfit.
-Rooney began recording a second album later that year with producer Tony Hoffer, but the album -- tentatively titled The Kids After Sunset -- was eventually scrapped, despite several songs being posted on the band's MySpace page in 2005.
-More tracks from those sessions leaked onto the Internet and were dubbed The Lost Album.
-The band attempted to record its sophomore album again in fall 2005, this time with Howard Benson in the producer's seat.
-The record was slated for a 2006 release but was also scrapped due to the band and label's inability to agree on a track list.
+Rooney began recording their follow-up later that year with producer Tony Hoffer, but the album was eventually scrapped despite several songs being posted on the band's MySpace page.
+A second attempt to record their sophomore album was made in fall 2005, this time with Howard Benson in the producer's seat.
+Although it was slated for a 2006 release, this version too was scrapped as friction between the band and its label increased.

-In 2006, Rooney toured with Kelly Clarkson and returned to the studio with producer John Fields for a third -- and successful -- attempt at their second album.
-Calling the World was released in summer 2007 and debuted on the Billboard charts at number 42, but the band's relationship with Geffen Records had suffered too much damage during the recording process, and Rooney left the label's roster in 2009.
-Later that year, the guys celebrated their independent status by self-releasing an EP, Wild One, and launching a brief tour.
-They didn't remain independent for long, though, eventually partnering with Warner Bros. for the release of their third full-length album, Eureka, in June 2010.
+Following a 2006 tour with Kelly Clarkson, Rooney returned to the studio with producer John Fields for a third -- and successful -- attempt at recording their second album.
+The slightly darker, but no less catchy Calling the World was released in summer 2007 and debuted on the Billboard charts at number 42.
+By this point, though, the band's relationship with Geffen had suffered too much damage and Rooney eventually left the label's roster in 2009.
+That same year, the band celebrated their independent status by self-releasing an EP, Wild One, and launching a brief tour.
+They didn't remain independent for long, though, eventually partnering with Warner Bros. for the release of their third full-length album, the self-produced Eureka, in June 2010.
 Although bassist Matt Winter played on the record, he left the band's lineup several months before its release, with Brandon Schwartzel climbing aboard in his place.